 Now believe me, there was a time that I would have joined the ranks of complainers, because math was not, and has never been my strong suit.
 Today however, I’ve changed my mind about this age old gripe, realizing it wasn’t about math at all.
-With new eyes I looked at my math-computer friend and replied, “You were simply trying to teach him how to think–how to use steps to problem solve.”
+With new eyes I looked at my math-computer friend and answered, “You were simply trying to teach him how to think–how to use steps to problem solve.”

-And that, in my humble opinion, is the essential purpose of educating young people in all academic disciplines.
+And that, in my humble opinion, is the essential purpose of educating young people in all disciplines.

 I spent over half of my career, before retirement, teaching AP US History, and Sophomore Honors History.
 This accelerated teaching assignment changed my approach and my philosophy of education almost at once.
-Rather than pontificating a fountain of facts to eager little test takers, I instead became a trainer of thinkers.
+Rather than listing a fountain of facts to little test takers, I instead became a trainer of thinkers.

 Embracing a new sense of purpose, classroom instruction no longer meant listing chronologies of events and dates, (though these have a place in coursework) but on how to synthesis those facts into a broader, deeper, meaning.
 Students were required to sort through diverse pieces of information, measuring facts into a larger coherent idea, a political viewpoint, an economic trend, or an emerging social movement.
 Let me illustrate.